OpenWaterFoundation/owf-app-infomapper-ng/poudre-dashboard-ng/src/app/map-components/README.md

 ## Sidebar

 The sidebar is based on an adapted version of the Turbo87 leaflet-sidebar, available on Github at [https://github.com/Turbo87/leaflet-sidebar](https://github.com/Turbo87/leaflet-sidebar).
-The relevant code is saved in the assets/leaflet-sidebar folder.
-This sidebar has the advantage of a retracting options to provide a cleaner interface and is mobile-friendly.

-Moving forward, the sidebar should allow a user to toggle individual map data layers and settings.
+The leaflet-sidebar-v2 library has been downloaded via `npm` and saved in the `node_modules` folder.
+The sidebar allows functionality to see more data relevant to the map as well as control layers displayed on the map.